Adan: Adaptive Nesterov Momentum Algorithm for Faster Optimizing Deep Models: Methodology

 Both Adam and HBA share the spirit of moving gradient average, though HBA does not have the factor $\beta_1$ on the gradient $ {\*g}_k$.
 That is, given one gradient coordinate, if its gradient directions are more consistent along the optimization trajectory, Adam/HBA accumulates a larger gradient value in this direction and thus goes ahead for a bigger gradient step, which accelerates convergence.

-In addition to HBA, Nesterov’s accelerated (stochastic) gradient descent (AGD)~\cite{nesterov1983method,nesterov1988approach,nesterov2003introductory} is another popular acceleration technique in the optimization community, see Eqn.\eqref{eq:AGD-I}.
+In addition to HBA, Nesterov’s accelerated (stochastic) gradient descent (AGD)~\cite{nesterov1983method,nesterov1988approach,nesterov2003introductory} is another popular acceleration technique in the optimization community:

 Unlike HBA, AGD uses the gradient at the extrapolation point $\bm{\theta}_{k}'= \bm{\theta}_{k} - \eta \qty(1-{\beta_1})\*m_{k-1}$.
 Hence when the adjacent iterates share consistent gradient directions, AGD sees a slight future to converge faster.
 Indeed, AGD theoretically converges faster than HBA and achieves optimal convergence rate among first-order optimization methods on the general smooth convex problems~\cite{nesterov2003introductory}.
 It also relaxes the convergence conditions of HBA on the strongly convex problems~\cite{nesterov1988approach}.
-Meanwhile, since the over-parameterized DNNs have been observed/proved to have many convex-alike local basins~\cite{hardt2016identity,xie2017diverse,li2017convergence,charles2018stability,zhou2017characterization,zhou2021LA,nguyen2021tight,nguyen2020global,xie2022optimization}, AGD seems to be more suitable than HBA for DNNs.
+Meanwhile, since the over-parameterized DNNs have been observed/proved to have many convex-alike local basins~\cite{xie2017diverse,li2017convergence,charles2018stability,zhou2021LA,nguyen2021tight,nguyen2020global,xie2022optimization,xie2024sscnet}, AGD seems to be more suitable than HBA for DNNs.
 For large-batch training, \cite{nado2021large} showed that AGD has the potential to achieve comparable performance to some specifically designed optimizers, \eg~LARS and LAMB.
 With its advantage and potential in convergence and large-batch training, we consider applying AGD to improve adaptive algorithms.